MouadEttali/Machine-Learning-Study-/README.md

 This repository will also contain some tips and cheats to apply machine learning faster and cleaner.

-As this goes on I hope to get more and more competent.
+As this goes on I hope to get more and more competent in this subject and get a deep intuition into its inner workings.